 Wayne State Discovery to Cure High School Internship Program

 The Discovery to Cure High School Internship Program was established by Dr. Gil Mor at Yale University in 2003 with the goal of providing high-quality life science research experience to qualified high school students and expose them to the excitement of biomedical research careers.
 In 2019, with Dr. Mor's appointment as Director of the C.S.
 Mott Cancer Center for Human Growth and Development at the Department of Obstetrics and Gynecology at Wayne State University, the Discovery to Cure Program was also initiated in Detroit, MI.
-The first set of interns will be hosted at the Mott Center in the Summer of 2020.
+The first set of interns were hosted at the Mott Center in the Summer of 2021.

 The program continues to run at Yale, for more information about the Yale University Discovery to Cure Program click here.